-Freshen up for spring with new additions to the pillowscape on your bed or sofa.
-We used Fat Quarters, selecting 13 coordinating prints to blend together with simple patchwork techniques into three different pillow shapes: one square, one rectangle, and one bolster.
+Freshen up the pillow-scape on your bed or sofa with this terrific trio.
+We used simple patchwork techniques to blend together 13 coordinating prints, creating three different pillow shapes: square, rectangle, and bolster.

 Create a fast, patchwork pillow using thin scraps.
 We dove into our stash for leftover Jelly Roll and Honey Bun strips.
 A variety of decorative stitching along each seam adds a dash of color and texture.
 Each one is different.

-These pretty placemats are sweet enough to eat.
-The design is perfect for leftover jelly roll strips or cut your own strips from scraps.
+Pretty placemats sweet enough to eat.
+The design is perfect for leftover jelly roll strips or cut your own narrow strips from scraps.
 Decorative stitching ties the rows together and holds all the layers in place.

 Wash your hands!
 Getting little ones to follow this important recommendation can be challenging.
-Make washing up more fun with these cute hand towels.
-We’ve created two adorable whale designs you can download for free.
+Make washing up more fun with our cute hand towels.
+We’ve created two adorable whale appliqués you can download for free.

 Keep cords tidy with these quick and easy wraps.
-We offer two sizes: one small for things like tiny ear buds, another for larger items, like power cords.
+We offer two sizes: one small for things like ear buds or chargers, another for larger items, like power cords.
 They take just teensy scraps of fabric.
 We used pre-cuts.

-What if you could create an apron from just five fat quarters where there would be virtually no wasted fabric?
+What if you could create a beautiful apron from just 5 fat quarters and a tiny bit of lining — with virtually no wasted fabric?!
 The scraps from this garden party apron could fit in a garden party teacup.

 We can’t get enough of the itty-bitty adorableness of Mini Charm Squares.
 At just 2½”, they are bite-size pieces you can stitch together into colorful combinations.
 We used them to create double borders on a set of placemats.